-Next up, we have Go Daan Go!
-Directed by Mari Sanders.
+Next up is Go Daan Go! directed by Mari Sanders.
 Nine-year-old Daan loves to swim and is also rather talented at it.
 But, as Daan gains a much sought after place on the school swimming team, tensions mount at home.
-The reason only becoming apparent when Daan finds a collection of his mother’s old swimming medals in the attic.
-Her career in swimming, cut short by a genetic heart defect.
-His mum’s consent, conditional on him passing a full medical check, as she lives out her past fears and disappointment through her son.
-But, Daan wants to swim, and as a result, finds himself caught in the middle of a parental rift.
-With one parent fearful of his newfound passion, while the other encourages him from the sidelines.
+The reason for this only becomes apparent when Daan finds a collection of his mother’s old swimming medals in the attic – his mum’s career in swimming, cut short by a genetic heart defect, her consent, conditional on him passing a full medical check, as she lives out her past fears and disappointment through her son.
+But, Daan wants to swim and, as a result, finds himself caught in the middle of a parental rift, with one parent fearful of his newfound passion while the other encourages him from the sidelines.

-Mari Sanders tale of parental love and concern also speaks to the need for self-determination as children grow.
-The challenges of protection and growth, brought to the surface as one young boy strives for something he can own.
-But even deeper than this, Go Daan Go! reflects the challenges of allowing children to make their own choices as they grow, even if these clash with parental experience.
+Mari Sanders’ tale of parental love and concern speaks to the need for self-determination as children grow – the challenges of protection and growth, brought to the surface as one young boy strives for something he can own.
+But even more profound than this, Go Daan Go! reflects the challenges of allowing children to make their own choices as they grow, even if these clash with parental experience.

 For every one of us, sex, bodily change, and hormones eventually invade the security of childhood.
 This change can be sudden, scary, confusing and exciting as a new world opens up fraught with risk, pleasure and emotion.
-These memories often linger in the mind long into adulthood, framing our relationships, desires, and need for human connection.
-It is within this world of sexual discovery that the final two films of Boys Feels: High Tide find their voice.
-Both exploring the first burst of sexual discovery from two distinct angles.
+These memories often linger in our minds long into adulthood, framing our relationships, desires, and need for human connection.
+Within this world of sexual discovery, the final two films of Boys Feels: High Tide find their voice.
+Here both explore the first burst of sexual discovery from two distinct angles.